njbca/OptiPlant/README.md

 ## Guide for software installation and test run
 This guide will walk you through setting up the repository locally, configuring your environment, and running the model.

+## Fork the repository

+Set up a [GitHub account](https://github.com/signup) and sign-in.
+On the online repository, click on **Fork >  Create a new fork** and name it as you wish i.e. `OptiPlant`.

-## Clone the Repository
+## Clone the repository to your local machine

-Set up a [GitHub account](https://github.com/signup), sign-in and install a Git client (choose one you’re comfortable with):
+Install a Git client (choose one you’re comfortable with):
 - [GitHub Desktop](https://desktop.github.com/) (recommended for beginners)
 - [Git](https://git-scm.com/downloads)

 ### Steps (with GitHub Desktop):
-1. On the (current) OptiPlant page, click on the green "<> Code" button, go to HTTPS and copy the URL
+1. On the OptiPlant repository that you forked, click on the green "<> Code" button, go to HTTPS and copy the URL
 2. In GitHub desktop, go to `File > Clone repository`
 3. Go in the URL tab and paste the OptiPlant repository URL
-4. Choose the path to clone the repository locally: **installing on Drive may cause problems!**
+4. Choose the path to clone the repository locally: **installing on a Drive may cause problems!**

 ## Open in VS Code